CELEBRATING 30 YEARS OF EXCELLENCE

 Both types of coils are highly effective, up to 99% and are unaffected by other medications.

 Once removed it is possible for you to become pregnant and you can safely use them when breastfeeding.
-Another benefit is that there is no evidence that they can affect your weight or increase your risk of gynecological cancers.
+Another benefit is that there is no evidence that they can affect your weight or increase your risk of gynaecological cancers.

 Does it hurt having the coil inserted?